FocalCodec: Low-Bitrate Speech Coding via Focal Modulation Networks: Related Work

 \paragraph{Acoustic Codecs.} Acoustic codecs, built on the VQ-VAE~\cite{vandenord2017vqvae} framework, aim for high-fidelity reconstruction.
 Notable advancements include hierarchical RVQ~\cite{zeghidour2021soundstream}, lightweight architectures~\cite{defossez2023encodec}, improved RVQ techniques~\cite{kumar2023dac}, and efficiency-driven designs~\cite{yang2023hifi, yong2024ticodec, ai2024apcodec}.
 Recent methods explore scalar quantization~\cite{mentzer2024finite, yang2024sqcodec}, Mel-spectrogram discretization~\cite{bai2024dmel}, and novel paradigms like diffusion- and flow-based decoding~\cite{wu2024scoredec, yang2024ladiff, pia2024flowmac}.
 To reduce bitrate without compromising performance, multi-scale RVQ~\cite{siuzdak2024snac, qiu2024efficient} achieves improved compression by varying frame rates in deeper quantizers.
 However, its hierarchical design adds complexity to downstream applications, as it requires flattening the token sequences.
 Single-codebook designs~\cite{li2024singlecodec, guo2024lscodec, ji2024wavtokenizer, xin2024bigcodec, wu2024ts3codec} have emerged as a simpler, efficient alternative, delivering robust performance at low bitrates.
 Our codec aligns with this trend, leveraging a novel focal modulation architecture and a pretrained self-supervised encoder to efficiently unify semantic and acoustic representation learning.

-\paragraph{Semantic Codecs.} Semantic codecs leverage self-supervised features from large models trained with contrastive objectives~\cite{baevski2020wav2vec2, hsu2021hubert, chen2022wavlm} and k-means clustering~\cite{lloyd1982kmeans} for quantization, either from a single layer~\cite{polyak2021discrete, wang2024selm} or multiple layers~\cite{mousavi2024how, shi2024mmm}.
-Improvements upon this paradigm include replacing k-means with RVQ~\cite{huang2024repcodec}, noise-aware~\cite{messica24nast} and speaker-invariant tokenization~\cite{chang2024dcspins}.
-While these approaches effectively capture linguistic and content-related information, they often discard much of the acoustic detail, resulting in low speaker fidelity when a vocoder is trained to resynthesize speech from these representations.
-Our codec adopts a self-supervised architecture similar to semantic codecs but retains acoustic detail through its novel compressor-quantizer-decompressor architecture and decoupled training strategy, ensuring high-quality reconstruction while preserving the advantages of semantic representations.
+\paragraph{Semantic Codecs.} Semantic codecs leverage self-supervised features from large models trained with contrastive~\cite{baevski2020wav2vec2} or predictive~\cite{hsu2021hubert, chen2022wavlm} objectives and k-means clustering~\cite{lloyd1982kmeans} for quantization, either from a single layer~\cite{polyak2021discrete, wang2024selm} or multiple layers~\cite{mousavi2024how, shi2024mmm}.
+Improvements upon this paradigm include replacing k-means with RVQ~\cite{huang2024repcodec,lajszczak2024basetts, guo2025fireredtts,wang2025maskgct}, noise-aware~\cite{messica24nast} and speaker-invariant tokenization~\cite{chang2024dcspins}.
+While these approaches effectively capture linguistic and content-related information, they often discard much of the acoustic detail, resulting in low speaker fidelity when a vocoder is trained to resynthesize speech directly from these representations.
+To improve reconstruction quality, \cite{lajszczak2024basetts,guo2025fireredtts,wang2025maskgct} incorporate continuous embeddings to capture prosody and speaker traits.
+However, this defeats the purpose of using speech tokenization for unified semantic and acoustic modeling.
+In contrast, our codec adopts a self-supervised architecture similar to semantic codecs but preserves both semantic content and acoustic detail through its compressor-quantizer-decompressor design and decoupled training strategy, ensuring high-quality reconstruction while preserving the advantages of semantic representations.